numerica-ideas/community/web/spring-boot-actuator/README.md

 ### Need more?

 - In this Article, we mainly talked about Actuator HTTP endpoints and metrics, but we can also access them over JMX(Java Management Extensions) which is not enabled by default but we can easily enable it using property ``spring.jmx.enabled=true``
-- Monitoring and metric works the best when they are integrated with other architecture items as Monitoring systems, Load balancers and Alerts, So we are anouncing here 2 upcoming article ( **how to use Spring boot actuator health checks to configure a Load Balancer** and  **How to integrate Spring Boot Actuator with Monitoring Systems**)
+- Monitoring and metrics work best when they are integrated with other architecture items such as Monitoring systems, Load balancers and Alerts, So we are announcing here 2 upcoming articles ( **how to use Spring boot actuator health checks to configure a Load Balancer** and  **How to integrate Spring Boot Actuator with Monitoring Systems**)